earthreader/web/README.rst

   It shows more detail information.
 - Categories are folded at first.
 - Keyboard shortcut for toggle folding category.
+- Expand categories when click feed for mobile layout.

 Version 0.1.1
 ~~~~~~~~~~~~~